 The Group hedges certain foreign currency time deposits for foreign currency and floating interest rate risks using foreign exchange and interest rate swaps and designates these swaps as either cash flow or fair value hedges.
-The net negative fair value of these swaps at December 31, 2018 was AED 3,008 thousand (December 31, 2017 - net positive fair value of AED 2 thousand).
+The net negative fair value of these swaps at December 31, The Group hedges certain ECP for foreign currency positive fair value of AED 2 thousand).